 Our Team

-Our award-winning team at Soundmirror has many years of extensive experience in mastering and recording music of all genres.
+Our award-winning team at Soundmirror has many years of extensive experience in recording and mastering classical music.

 John Newton